WHAT LEVEL DO I SIGN MY SKATER UP FOR?

 Basic 1/ Hockey 1: (ages 7-16) For Hockey Players and Figure Skaters.
 Very beginner.
 Never been on the ice before.
 Bike or hockey helmet recommended.
 Skills to be taught: Sit on ice and stand up, march forward across the ice, forward 2-foot glide, Dip (touch your toes), Forward Swizzles (6-8 in a row), Backward wiggles (6-8 in a row), snowplow stop (1 foot or both), rocking horse (2-3 in a row), 2-foot hop in place, T pushes R and L with glides.
 Next level is Basic 2 ( for figure skaters) or Hockey 2 (for hockey players)

 Hockey 2: (ages 7-16) For Hockey Players.
 No equipment required except a helmet.
 Must have passed Basic 1/Hockey 1 or Tot Hockey 4 or Snow Plow Sam 4 to attend.
 Skills to be taught: Backward stance, skating forward using full strides, forward 1-foot glides( R & L), Backward Hustle, Backward swizzles 4-6 in a row, Glide turns (both ways), Moving snowplow stops.
-The next level is Hockey 3.
+The next level is Hockey 3/4.
+To play LTPH you must pass Hockey 3/4 level in Learn To Skate classes.

 Basic 2: (ages 7-16) For Figure Skaters.
 Must have passed Basic 1 or Snow Plow Sam 4 /Tot Hockey 4 class.
 Skills to be taught: Forward 1-foot glides (R & L), Backward two-foot glide, Backward swizzles 6-8 in a row, 2-foot turn forward to backward in place, Moving snowplow stop, Forward alternating 1/2 swizzle pumps in straight line (slalom-like pattern).
 The next level is a Basic 3 (for the Figure skaters) or a Hockey 3 (for the hockey players)